LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

     \end{aligned}$$
 </div>

-Finally we take equivalence classes by the above semi-norms to obtain the metric spaces $L^p(\Omega\to E)$ and
+Finally, we take equivalence classes by the above semi-norms to obtain the metric spaces $L^p(\Omega\to E)$ and
 $\hat{L}^p(\Omega\to E).$